OneBusAway/onebusaway-application-modules/src/site/markdown/guides/realtime-configuration-guide.md

 </bean>
 ~~~

-## ASC Orbital - Orbcad
+## Orbital/ACS/Xerox OrbCAD

-A number of agencies have ACS Orbital - Orbcad AVL systems.
+A number of agencies have Orbital/ACS/Xerox OrbCAD AVL systems.
 Some agencies have configured the data-export option of
 these systems to spit out a CSV file of vehicle locations and schedule deviations for all the vehicles in their fleet,
 which is then shared through a webserver.
 OneBusAway supports data of this form.
 To add support, create a
 [OrbcadRecordHttpSource](./apidocs/org/onebusaway/transit_data_federation/impl/realtime/orbcad/OrbcadRecordHttpSource.html)